 9) Goal: ability to acknowledge, take responsibility for, and learn from one’s mistakes

-Therapy: therapist is always right and blames the victim/client when anything goes wrong (and often uses unfalsifiable jargon to cover it up, e.g., “resistance,” “denial,” “defensiveness,” “projection,” etc.)
+Therapy: therapist is always right and blames the victim/client when anything goes wrong (and often uses unfalsifiable jargon to cover it up, e.g., “resistance,” “denial,” “defensiveness,” “projection,” “not ready for change,” etc.)

 10) And the list of antitheses between our goals and what therapy models goes on . . .